Log canonical $3$-fold complements: Complements for surfaces

-{\bf Step 2:} We may assume that $T$ is a curve.
+{\bf Step 2:} We reduce to the case when $T$ is a curve.

 Notice that the computations needed to produce $B_T$ involve codimension 1 points.
 Therefore, as $T$ is normal, we may assume that it is smooth.
-Then, by \cite[proof of Lemma 3.1]{Flo14}, we may assume that $T$ is a curve.
+Then, by \cite{Flo14}*{proof of Lemma 3.1}, we may assume that $T$ is a curve.
 In particular, $X$ is a surface.

-{\bf Step 3:} We may assume that $X$ is projective and that $(X,B)$ is $\qq$-factorial dlt.
+{\bf Step 3:} We reduce to the case when $X$ is projective and $(X,B)$ is $\qq$-factorial dlt.